5 min read

 A system can manipulate symbols successfully without understanding meaning the way people do.

 For product builders, that means we should avoid magical language.
 The model may summarize a customer call, but it does not own the customer relationship.
 It may propose a strategy, but it does not understand the stakes like the founder does.
-It may draft an answer, but the human still owns the judgment.
+It may draft an answer, but the person still owns the judgment.

 Minsky: intelligence can be modular